 As a yogi having studied Ayurveda, I have become accustomed to a little Ayurvedic morning ritual that really helps me to get up and go.
 I find this especially helpful when it’s Winter in Australia.

-According to Ayurveda, if we stick to a morning ritual that align our body with nature’s rhythms, we will have more energy throughout the day and feel great!
+According to Ayurveda, if we stick to a morning ritual that aligns our body with nature’s rhythms, we will have more energy throughout the day and feel great!

 Here are 8 steps for an Ayurvedic morning ritual to incorporate into your day